zachazar/homepage-react/src/posts/evaluate-startup-ideas.md

 For me (and this may change), I'm looking to start a small, bootstrapped business that can replace my full-time income and provide a happy work-life balance.
 I'm most interested in B2B SaaS through a web application.

 If you're not sure what you want, explore what's out there and see what others have done!
-Listening to the [IndieHacker podcast](https://www.indiehackers.com/podcasts) and exploring that community helped me to see that there are more options than just the venture capital rapid growth route.
+Listening to the [IndieHacker podcast](https://www.indiehackers.com/podcasts) and exploring that community helped me to see that there are more options than just the venture capital, rapid growth route.
 (However, a great conversation I had with [Aviel Ginzburg](https://twitter.com/aviel) recently has me reconsidering the VC path).

 # Build a system with questions based on your goals